gist-rs/book/src/rust/r5/enjoy5.md

 struct Animal {}
 struct Human {}

-// New skill, look like interface. trait Sayable {
+// New skill.
+Wanna to say something? trait Sayable {
+    // This nearly like interface.
     fn say(&self) -> String;
 }